joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6609014/2025/09/07/aaron-rodgers-steelers-debut-performance/

 **Cardinals takeaways: St. Louis climbs back to .500 after strong series win over Giants**\
-`The Cardinals took two of three games from a Giants team that entered the series winners of 10 of their last 11 games`\
+`The Cardinals took two of three games from a Giants team that entered the series winners of 10 of its last 11 games`\
 https://nytimes.com/athletic/6607045/2025/09/07/cardinals-takeaways-st-louis-climbs-back-to-500-after-strong-series-win-over-giants/

 **Another Jets loss but, in Justin Fields' debut, perhaps a quarterback found**\